raphaelmansuy/tutorials/13_migration_from_haproxy_to_aws_managed_services.md

 ### The 4-Phase Migration Model

 After guiding hundreds of migrations, I've developed a proven 4-phase model that minimizes risk while maximizing success.
-Think of it like renovating a house while living in it—you need to maintain functionality while systematically upgrading each component[^1_1].
+Think of it like renovating a house while living in it—you need to maintain functionality while systematically upgrading each component.

 ```mermaid
 flowchart TD